 Things at home that put people at more risk of facing burns include:

 - Cleaning materials, such as bleach, ammonia, and oven cleaners

-In addition to the risks listed above, a gas stove can be exceptionally risky for children.
-Because they may not understand the high burn risk that a gas stove poses, they may burn themselves if they accidentally touch the stove while playing.
+In addition to the abovementioned risks, a gas stove can be exceptionally risky for children.
+Because they may not understand the high burn risk that a gas stove poses, they may burn themselves if they accidentally touch it while playing.

 The recovery time for a burn injury will depend on many factors, including the type of burn, the extent of skin damage, the type of treatment, and the type of rehabilitation the individual has.
-Burn victims can suffer both long-term and short-term effects as a result of their injuries.
-Because so many factors come into play, the recovery time required will also vary.
+Burn victims can suffer both long-term and short-term effects from their injuries.
+Because so many factors come into play, the recovery time will also vary.

-If you have faced burns due to someone else’s fault, it is important for you to talk to an attorney to learn how you can file a claim and pursue compensation.
+If you have faced burns due to someone else’s fault, you need to talk to an attorney to learn how to file a claim and pursue compensation.
 You can include the cost of emergency care, diagnostic tests, hospitalization charges, medications, surgery, pain, and suffering due to the injury.
-Recovering the costs of these damages is possible when you hire an experienced burn injury lawyer Philadelphia trusts represent your case vigorously.
+Recovering the costs of these damages is possible when you hire an experienced Philadelphia burn injury lawyer to represent your case vigorously.